sodadata/docs/soda/quick-start-secrets.md

       schema: public
     ```
 3. Complete the guided workflow to **Save & Run** a scan of the data source to validate that Soda Cloud can access the data in the example data source via the Soda Agent.
 It uses the external secrets manager configuration you set up to fetch, then pass the username and password to the data source.
-4. Follow the [instructions](https://docs.soda.io/soda-cloud/agreements.html) to create a Soda Agreement in which you can define checks and run scans for data quality.
+4. Follow the instructions to [Define SodaCL checks]({% link soda-cl/soda-cl-overview.md %}#define-sodacl-checks) in a Soda Agreement, then run scans for data quality.

 ## About the ClusterSecretStore